ottokartye/ModuleContext/README.md

 # Module context

-This module checks if a provided context matches a certain rule.
+This module loads all required modules by a context which matches a certain rule from within an existing rules array.
 It's meant to help in the development of an A/B Testing system.

 ## Installation and testing